Skip links

 Also, tell your prospect why you’re calling:

 In addition to being prepared for questions, you’ll also need to be ready to meet resistance.
-Ensure that you’ll be able to address any concerns in an open, supportive, and convincing way.
+Ensure that you can address any concerns in a supportive and convincing way.

-By the same token, your script should help you clarify who’s a good fit for your offering and who’s not.
-If during the call, you realize the prospect is not a fit, politely acknowledge that fact or inform them, then wrap it up.
+By the same token, your script should help you clarify who’s a good fit for your offering and who is not.
+If you realize the prospect is not a fit, politely acknowledge that fact or inform them, then wrap it up.

-These are the four main parts of a cold-calling script that delivers.
-Next, we’re going to discuss the part of your script that focuses less on the structure and more on making a connection with the person on the other end.
+These are the four main parts that need to be included in your cold calling script.
+Next, we’re going to discuss the aspect of your script that focuses less on the structure and more on making a connection with the person on the other end.

 While the flow of the conversation should be well-planned, having a meaningful conversation is also a must.
 Here are some questions to ask as you review your script: